SunnyLi/videojs-ass/README.md

 ```
 "videojs-ass": ">=0.3.0 < 0.5.0"
 ```
-for bower or npm whichever you perfer using.
+for bower or npm whichever you prefer using.

 ## Usage